 Also, having hand sanitizer when you first walk in is a great way to show customers that you care about their safety.
 Having another bottle where your customers pick up their drinks is another great way to keep your customers safe and happy.

 Finally, offer to-go drinks and make sure that your bubble tea is sealed, and make sure that you offer individually sealed paper or plastic straws.
 This will add another layer of safety and help ease your customer’s minds.

 Hiring For Your Bubble Tea Shop During Covid

 In 2021, it’s hard to go anywhere without seeing a “Now Hiring” sign.
-It seems like every restaurant, store and bubble tea shop is looking for employees.
-This is mainly caused by the disruption from Covid and is slowly starting to correct itself.
+It seems like every restaurant, store, and bubble tea shop is looking for employees.
+Covid caused this disruption and is slowly starting to correct itself.
 Many employees are coming back to work and are starting to enter the job market again.
-The extra unemployment benefits are set to expire in September, 2021 and the US Job Market added close to 1,000,000 jobs in July!
+The extra unemployment benefits are set to expire in September 2021 and the US Job Market added close to 1,000,000 jobs in July!

 Requiring a vaccine to work at your bubble tea shop is more controversial and this is a decision only you can make as an owner.
 It will make some of your employees and customers feel safe but it could also alienate some of your employees so if you have a small team it is best to ask their opinion first.